Asthma – Definition

 Atopy

 It is the most related factor to the subsequent development of asthma.
-Atopy is a hereditary predisposition to suffer from various allergic diseases, which causes skin lesions (atopic dermatitis or eczema) and affects other locations, such as allergic rhinitis.
-Not all children with atopy have asthma, but almost all children with asthma have atopy.
+Atopy is a genetic predisposition to suffer from various allergic diseases, which cause skin scratches (atopic dermatitis or eczema) and affects other locations, such as allergic rhinitis.
+Not all children with atopy have asthma, but almost all have immediate allergies.

 Other genetic factors are independent of atopy.
 There is also a familial predisposition to the development of asthma in people without atopy.